-There is no official release date for supplementary examinations, the Registrar's Division work on the 'live' system.
-As a result, after being marked, added up, the adding up has been checked, the papers internally (or externally) examined, the department submits the results to the Registrar.
+There is no official release date for supplementary examination results, the Registrar's Division work on the 'live' system.
+As a result after being marked, added up, the adding up has been checked, the papers internally (or externally) examined, the Department submits the results to the Registrar.
 The results are then loaded onto the records of the students, the Dean then reviews them.
-Following this they are available on ROSS.
+Following this they are available on ROSS/made available to students.